MonoTech01/CCNA_Study_Note/ACLs.md

 access-list [number] [permit | deny] [source address] - Creates an ACL entry

 ip access-group [number] [in | out] - Applies ACL to a router interface in the specified direction.

+# 3. Standard ACLs with Wildcard Masks

+## Purpose
+Filter traffic based on network address ranges rather than individual IP addresses, reducing the number of ACL entries needed.

+## How Wildcard Masks Work

+Inversion of Subnet Mask:  A wildcard mask is the opposite of a subnet mask.

+Where the subnet mask has a '1', the wildcard mask has a '0' (indicating a match)

+Where the subnet mask has a '0', the wildcard mask has a '1' (indicating "don't care")

+Example:

+10.16.0.0 /24 network
+Subnet Mask: 255.255.255.0
+Wildcard Mask: 0.0.0.255

+## ACL Syntax with Wildcard Mask

+access-list [number 1-99] [permit | deny] [network address] [wildcard mask]

+Example:

+access-list 2 deny 10.16.0.0 0.0.0.255
+access-list 2 permit any
+This ACL blocks the entire 10.16.0.0/24 subnet and permits any other traffic.

+## Important Notes
+Implicit Deny: Always include a permit any statement to avoid blocking everything.
+OSPF Connection: Wildcard masks work the same way in OSPF and standard ACLs.
+Understanding one helps with the other!